michael-wall/rabbit-mq-demo/README.md

   - See [Using a Custom Service](https://learn.liferay.com/w/dxp/cloud/platform-services/using-a-custom-service).
   - Ensure you have sufficient resources (memory, CPU and instances) check the 'Plan and Usage' screen in Liferay PaaS to see available resources.
   - The memory and cpu assigned to the custom services / client extension are fairly arbitrary, the rabbitmq memory and cpu can be reduced e.g. to memory 2048 and cpu 1 if resources are scarce.
-- The rabbitmqlistener is deployed as a Liferay PaaS custom service for convenience:
-  - In a realworld scenario the listener would be outside of Liferay PaaS and built with another framework or technologies.
-  - The use of a 'standalone' custom service shows that the listener can run completely outside of Liferay DXP, using OAuth 2 and the headless REST APIs to interact with Liferay DXP.
 - RabbitMQ setup notes:
   - The RabbitMQ queues can be created programatically e.g. the first time they are accessed but the manual setup is included to give better visibility of the implementation.
   - The RabbitMQ default credentials can be used by the publish and listener but using a dedicated account with limited permissions for the queue actions is more secure.